SonanceAI/datamint-python-api/README.md

 pip install git+https://github.com/SonanceAI/datamint-python-api
 ```

 Soon we will be releasing the package on PyPi.
-We strongly recommend
+We recommend
-that you install Datamint in a dedicated virtualenv, to avoid
-conflicting with your system packages.
+that you install Datamint in a dedicated virtual environment, to avoid conflicting with your system packages.
+Create the enviroment once with `python3 -m venv datamint-env` and then activate it whenever you need it with:
+- `source datamint-env/bin/activate` (Linux/MAC)
+- `datamint-env\Scripts\activate.bat` (Windows CMD)
+- `datamint-env\Scripts\Activate.ps1` (Windows PowerShell)

 Setup API key
 -------------